 - Extended replacement cost is the most expensive coverage option- but, it will pay to rebuild your home even if the replacement cost exceeds your policy limit.

-- Limit: Your policy limit is the maximum amount that your insurance will pay in the event of a covered loss.
+- Limit: Your policy limit is the maximum amount your insurance will pay in case of a covered loss.

 - Deductible: Your deductible is the amount you pay in order for your insurance coverage to kick in to help cover a loss.

-- Additional coverage: You may choose to purchase additional coverage for items or circumstances that may not be fully covered under a standard home insurance policy.
-Possible circumstances may include keeping more expensive items at your home (e.g. boats, fine art or jewelry), or living in an area more susceptible to disasters that aren’t already covered under your existing policy.
+- Additional coverage: You may purchase additional coverage for items or circumstances that may not be fully covered under a standard home insurance policy.
+Possible circumstances may include keeping more expensive items at your home (e.g. boats, fine art, or jewelry), or living in an area more susceptible to disasters that aren’t already covered under your existing policy.

 There are a few factors about your home that may affect your premiums:

-- Home value: The value of your home can also influence the cost of your insurance.
+- Home value: Your home’s value can also influence your insurance cost.
 Typically, the greater the value of your home the higher your insurance premiums will be.

 - Age of property: Older buildings tend to have costlier premiums since the materials they’re built with may be more expensive and harder to replace.
 For example, if you have stained-glass windows in your home, that would cost more to replace than a standard window since stained-glass windows are far less common.

-- Remodeling: Any improvements made to your home will lead to an increase in your premiums since renovations typically increase the value of your home- therefore increasing your home’s replacement costs.
-Although, repairs made to your roof, electrical or plumbing that increase safety or efficiency may allow you to receive discounts that can reduce your premiums.
+- Remodeling: Any improvements made to your home will increase your premiums since renovations typically increase the value of your home- therefore increasing your home’s replacement costs.
+Although, repairs made to your roof, electrical, or plumbing that increase safety or efficiency may allow you to receive discounts that can reduce your premiums.
 Always alert your broker about new home remodels to ensure they can be replaced if damaged or destroyed.

-If your home is located in a high-risk area, you will commonly payed more for your home insurance.
+If your home is in a high-risk area, you commonly pay more for your home insurance.
 Homes that are considered at a higher risk for damage or loss are those located near coastlines farther away from response teams (fire or police departments) or are in areas that are more susceptible to natural disasters.

 You may need additional coverage if your home is being used for work.
 Most standard home insurance policies will provide some liability coverage and limited protection for business equipment you may keep at your home, but it may not be enough.
 You may purchase additional coverage to add to your home insurance policy to ensure you are sufficiently covered.

 Attractive nuisances are potentially dangerous objects that could attract people, including children, onto your property.
 The most common attractive nuisances are pools and trampolines- if you have either on your property, you will pay more for your insurance premium.

-Depending on your insurance policy, your dog may be covered under your home insurance policy if they are involved in a liability claim.
-But, some dog breeds that are marked “aggressive” may have limited coverage or none at all.
-The most common dog breeds that insurance companies are wary to cover are Rottweilers and pit bulls.
+Depending on your insurance policy, your dog may be covered under your home insurance policy if involved in a liability claim.
+But, some dog breeds marked “aggressive” may have limited coverage or none at all.
+The most common dog breeds insurance companies are wary to cover are Rottweilers and pit bulls.

 We're Here to Help

-It’s imperative to have a clear understanding of your policy and how it works to help you recover from a loss.
+It’s imperative to clearly understand your policy and how it works to help you recover from a loss.
 Remember to review your policy regularly to ensure it protects your home thoroughly, and call or contact us via the form below for additional guidance!
 Be sure to like us on Facebook and follow us on LinkedIn for more tips and industry news.